Adriem/chatsockets/README.md

 If you have any suggestions, find any bugs or just want to tell me how this wonderful project solved all your life's problems, drop me an email at [admoreno@outlook.com](mailto:admoreno@outlook.com).
 If you prefer, you can also open an issue on this repo.
-I will response any of them as soon as I can.
+I will respond any of them as soon as I can.

 **Have fun with this project!**